bgarcial/elastic-cloud-aks/README.md

 ## Deploying the stack

 Being this solution driven by the infra and aks deployments pipeline mentioned previously, every change on the respective files will trigger those pipelines and either the terraform workflow and the elasticsearch manifest files will be applied.
+For more details refer to [1.4 Description of the files](https://github.com/bgarcial/elastic-cloud-aks/blob/staging/README.md#14-description-of-directoryfiles) section

 ## Upgrading the solution